-- 4.1 CN recognises that planning decisions have the potential to promote urban renewal and an intensification of land uses, which in the right location and circumstance provide benefit to: - 4.1.1 the broader community, through provision of additional housing and employment, to meet existing and future demands consistent with population projections and emerging trends - 4.1.2 landowners, through increase in land value, which provides greater returns on investment at time of sale, as well as an increase in financial equity - 4.2 Planning decisions promoting urban renewal also have the potential to impact existing local communities due to: - 4.2.1 change in local character and amenity - 4.2.2 inconveniences and impacts of increased construction activity - 4.2.3 increased local traffic and demand for parking - 4.2.4 increased demand on and for community infrastructure.
+- 4.1 CN recognises that planning decisions have the potential to promote urban renewal and an intensification of land uses, which in the right location and circumstance provide benefit to: - the broader community, through provision of additional housing and employment, to meet existing and future demands consistent with population projections and emerging trends - b) landowners, through increase in land value, which provides greater returns on investment at time of sale, as well as an increase in financial equity. - 4.2 Planning decisions promoting urban renewal also have the potential to impact existing local communities due to: - a) change in local character and amenity - b) inconveniences and impacts of increased construction activity - c) increased local traffic and demand for parking - d) increased demand on and for community infrastructure.